 Sometimes, I hear Christians mentioning porn.
 They agree (at least to each other’s faces) that it is bad, but many of them seem to think the main issue with porn is the lust in the attitude of the one who looks at it.
-That may have been the case (sort of) in the era when porn meant a nipple-showing young woman in a magazine kept under a mattress, but that is not the case now.
+That may have been the case (sort of) in the era when porn meant a nipple-showing young woman (no man on the photo) in a magazine kept under a mattress, but that is not the case now.

 In today’s world, more than 80% of the most popular porn show violence, physical and verbal, against women.* Titles of porn are things like “Asian/ Busty/ Latina/ black/ blonde […crude terms for women..] punished/ raped/ gets what’s coming to her.”
 Actions in pornography are women gagging and vomiting because of rough oral use, women choked, slapped, their hair pulled, penetrated by 3 men, etc. This means that porn is not a fantasy – real, actual women get hurt in making the porn.

-Before you answer: “But she consented” , consider that this “consent” is done in an industry known for pressuring women and treating them like meat, and that often does worse things during the scene than what they said beforehand will happen.
+Before you answer: “But she consented”, consider that this “consent” is done in an industry known for pressuring women and treating them like meat, which often does worse things during the scene than what they said beforehand will happen.
 Pornographers are, of course, experienced in pressuring young, inexperienced women.
 The majority of porn actresses uses drugs to cope, and a drugged woman cannot give consent.

 And remember that with sex, consent could be withdrawn: If you said “yes” yesterday but “no” today, your partner could not sleep with you today.
 In porn, the video is on the Internet forever, even when someone in it no longer wants it to be seen like that.

 That is, when there is any consent at all.
 In one study, 49% of human trafficking victims testified that porn was made of them.
 The viewer of porn cannot know he (or she) is not getting off on an actual rape.
-Women in porn often looks unhappy, shocked and in pain – because they are.
+Women in porn often look unhappy, shocked and in pain – because they are.